 USB - Universal Serial Bus is an industry standard that defines the cables, connectors, and protocols used for connection, communication, and power supply between computers and electronic devices.
-The USB Type-B socket is prepared for connection to a PC (Personal Computer).
-The USB Type-A socket is prepared for connection to peripheral devices (e.g., memory sticks, etc.).

 M-Bus - A European standard (EN 13757-2 physical and link layer, EN 13757-3 application layer) for the remote reading of gas or electricity meters.
 The M-Bus interface is made for communication over two wires, making it very cost-effective.